Refunds & Recurring Cancellations

-If a donor requests a refund, you can track down their specific contribution by using the Search function in your Dashboard.
+If a donor requests a refund, you can track down their specific contribution by heading to the "Contributions Search" tab in your Dashboard.

 When you’ve found the right contribution, click the order number (it will be formatted as AB########) to view all of the contribution information, like the amount, the donor’s email address, and their billing address.
 Choose the appropriate reason for the refund, like a wrong amount or a test contribution by your team, and click “Process Refund.”

 If the contribution has already been disbursed in a check to your team, you’ll see a message prompting you to contact our customer service team.

 If the contribution has already been refunded, you’ll see the date it was refunded, along with the reason (if entered at the time of the refund).
 You can also click the date to see who processed the refund.

 If a donor has signed up for an unintended recurring contribution or would like to cancel their recurring contribution, you can take care of that, too.
 Click on the order number for the contribution.
 Then, just click “Cancel the remainder of this recurring contribution” at the bottom of the screen.